AlenaGM/AlenaGM/README.md

 ### Hi there,👋
-I'm Alёna and I'm a Frontend developer
+I'm Alёna and I :heart: Frontend developer

-- 👩‍💻 I’m currently working on JavaScript and ReactJS and
+- 👩‍💻 I’m currently working on JavaScript and ReactJS
 - 🔍 I’m looking for position of junior react developer
 - 🌱 I’m currently learning advanced JavaScript concepts and Redux
 - 💬 Ask me about coding, mountain walks 🏔️ and stargazing 🔭